Information on qualifying for an EC-SDC Grant through MassDEP

 Background

 Many public water suppliers (PWS) in Massachusetts have detected elevated levels of PFAS and other emerging contaminants (EC) in their drinking water sources.
 On February 13, 2023, the United States Environmental Protection Agency (USEPA) announced the availability of the Emerging Contaminants in Small or Disadvantaged Communities Grant (EC-SDC).
-This program provides states with grant funds to assist small and/or disadvantaged communities to improve their drinking water by carrying out projects and activities to address emerging contaminants, including PFAS.
+This program provides states with grant funds to assist small and/or disadvantaged communities to improve their drinking water by carrying out projects and activities to address emerging contaminants, including PFAS and manganese.
 Emerging contaminants are those included on EPA’s Contaminant Candidate Lists.

 Eligible Public Water Suppliers (PWS)

-A PWS may be eligible for EC-SDC grant funding if the PWS has a project to address an emerging contaminant and meets one of the following criteria below:
+A PWS may be eligible for EC-SDC grant funding if the PWS has a project to address one or more emerging contaminant(s) and meets one of the following criteria below:

 - The PWS must be a Community PWS (publicly- or privately-owned) or a non-profit non-community (Transient Non-Community (TNC) or Non-Transient Non-Community (NTNC)) water systems and,